codedevotional/articles/2019-12-naming-part1/naming.md

 [^4]: Metaprogramming gets a bad rap because it complicates this kind of change.
 Failures attributed to metaprogramming are sometimes failures of naming, at their root.

 [^5]: Compiled languages may save your bacon for this kind of change.
-But the original sin still stands.
+Despite that, the original sin still stands.
 At some point, overly concrete thinking and hasty decision making will defeat the security blanket of your tools.